 27. Shop at Aldi

-It’s proven cheaper and good quality.
+It’s proven cheaper and of good quality.
 Germany is the country where the chain was founded and we have it 1 km away from home.
 I read it opened and expanded in the U.S. as well and it surely did not take long for people to spread the word on the advantages of shopping there.

 Aldi is perceived in Germany as well as being one of the best shopping options available.
 The reason for this is that there is no fancy product labeling, no money invested in individual product advertising and the stores use basically the same concepts.
 This is what makes their products really affordable and the shopping process goes very smooth.